Cais/bns-body-classes/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.6 =
+* Released ...
+* Added Muslim calendars for 2013 and 2014
+* Added conditional check to only add if there are actual dates being recognized

 = 0.5.2 =
 * Released April 2013
 * Added $classes parameter in calendars to be able to append new date classes